Autoparallelism (running on multiple GPUs)ยค

 Once you've specified how you want to split up your input data, then JAX does the rest of it for you!
 It takes your single JIT'd computation (which you wrote as if you were targeting a single huge device), and it then automatically determined how to split up that computation and have each device handle part of the computation.
 This is JAX's computation-follows-data approach to autoparallelism.

-If you ran the above example on a cluster of NVIDIA GPUs, then you can check whether you're using as many GPUs as you expected by running nvidia-smi
+If you ran the above example on a computer with multiple NVIDIA GPUs, then you can check whether you're using as many GPUs as you expected by running nvidia-smi

 from the command line.
 You can also use jax.debug.visualize_array_sharding(array)